 I hope you enjoyed traveling through my eyes and better yet, maybe you were just a tiny bit inspired to think about booking your own road trip down the Pacific Highway.
 Obviously it’s a very popular route and there’s so many great places to experience along way, this was just a taste.

-Stay tuned for Part 2 where we leave behind the ocean and hit the desert for some totally different but equally breathtaking views and fun hotels.
+Want more?
+Check out Part 2 where we leave behind the ocean and hit the desert for some totally different but equally breathtaking views and fun hotels.